Windows 7 Forums

 11 - Game Managers - Some games use game managers or download systems for updates, achievements, and digital rights management, and they are usually installed with the game (you don’t get a choice).
 So….If you’re have gaming issues, you’ll need to look at these as well.
 Below are the three most popular ones….

-Games For Windows - Live Support - is a free online gaming service that lets you connect and play with friends and is reported to have than 14 million Xbox LIVE members.
+Games For Windows Marketplace (now shutdown) - is a free online gaming service that lets you connect and play with friends and is reported to have than 14 million Xbox LIVE members.
 It will notify you of any updates to itself or its games.

 Steam is a digital game distribution system as well as a digital rights management, multiplayer and communications platform developed by Valve.
 It is used to distribute a large number of games and related media entirely over the internet, including automated updates.
 Issues? - Steam Support

-EA Download Manager – EA Download Manager is a digital distribution/digital rights management system from Electronic Arts that allows users to purchase games on the Internet and download them to your computer.
+Origin – Like Steam, is a digital distribution/digital rights management system from Electronic Arts which also allows users to purchase and download games to your computer.

 - Connection Problems with game managers???….